K18: The Million Eyes of Sumuru

 It’s Jerry Lewis.
 [Imitating.]
 Hello.
 Hey, lady.
 Hello, Dean. –[Imitating.]
 Ms. Mellon Wellon.
 Hey, Cinderfella.
 Pretty lady.

-Jerry Lewis is a comedian who rose to fame thanks to his partnership with Dean Martin in the 1940s and ‘50s and then in a lengthy string of zany films, including 1961’s The Ladies Man, in which Lewis belted, “Lady!”
+Jerry Lewis (1926-2017) was a comedian who rose to fame thanks to his partnership with Dean Martin in the 1940s and ‘50s and then in a lengthy string of zany films, including 1961’s The Ladies Man, in which Lewis belted, “Lady!”
 Also in The Ladies Man, the boardinghouse’s headmistress was named Miss Wellenmellon.Cinderfella is a 1960 film starring Jerry Lewis in a revamp of the traditional Cinderella story.

 That door was later in the film Mahogany.